Quantitative propagation of chaos for 2D stochastic vortex model on the whole space under moderate interactions: Appendix

 \section{Appendix}

 This appendix contains the proof of Theorem \ref{SPDE_Ito} together with several auxiliary inequalities used in the previous sections.
-We begin by establishing Theorem \ref{SPDE_Ito}, and subsequently derive the additional estimates required throughout the paper.
+We begin by establishing Theorem \ref{SPDE_Ito}, regarding the existence of a suitable solution of the limiting equation.